Programming

 Table of Contents

-- 2 What does building a programming skill set involve?
+- 2 What does a career using software and tech skills involve?

 - 3 How to evaluate your fit

-- 4 How to get started building a programming skill set
+- 4 How to get started building software and tech skills

-- 5 Once you have this skill set, how can you best apply it to have an impact?
+- 5 Once you have these skills, how can you best apply them to have an impact?

-- 6 Career paths we’ve reviewed that use this skill set
+- 6 Career paths we’ve reviewed that use these skills

 Key facts on fit

-There’s no single profile for being great at programming, and it’s also particularly cheap and easy to try out via classes online or in school, so we’d suggest just doing that.
+There’s no single profile for being great at software and tech skills.
+It’s particularly cheap and easy to try out programming (which is a core part of this skill set) via classes online or in school, so we’d suggest doing that.
 But if you’re someone who enjoys thinking systematically, building things, or has good quantitative skills, those are all good signs.

-When investigating the world’s most pressing problems, we’ve found that in many cases there are programming-related bottlenecks.
+When investigating the world’s most pressing problems, we’ve found that in many cases there are software-related bottlenecks.

-For example, programming is a core skill needed to contribute to AI safety technical research.
-And experts in information security are crucial to reducing the risks of engineered pandemics as well as other risks.
+For example, machine learning (ML) engineering is a core skill needed to contribute to AI safety technical research.
+Experts in information security are crucial to reducing the risks of engineered pandemics, as well as other risks.
+And software engineers are often needed by nonprofits, whether they’re working on reducing poverty or mitigating the risks of climate change.

-- Build your programming skills — perhaps starting with a university course, or self-study, and then finding positions where you can get great mentorship.
-(Read more about how to get started programming.)
+- Learn to code with a university course or self-study and then find positions where you can get great mentorship.
+(Read more about how to get started.)

-- Apply your programming skills to helping solve a pressing global problem.
-(Read more about how to have an impact with programming).
+- Apply your skills to helping solve a pressing global problem.
+(Read more about how to have an impact with software and tech.)

 There’s no general answer about when to switch from a focus on learning to a focus on impact.
 Once you have some basic programming skills, you should look for positions that both further improve your skills and have an impact, and then decide based on which specific opportunities seem best at the time.

-Programming can also be helpful in other, less directly-related career paths, like being an expert in AI hardware (for which you’ll also need a specialist knowledge skill set), or founding a tech startup (for which you’ll also need an organisation-building skill set).
+Software and tech skills can also be helpful in other, less directly-related career paths, like being an expert in AI hardware (for which you’ll also need a specialist knowledge skill set) or founding a tech startup (for which you’ll also need an organisation-building skill set).
+Being good with computers is also often part of the skills required for quantitative trading.

-Programming also tends to come in handy in a wide variety of situations and jobs; there will be other great career paths that will use this skill set that we haven’t written about.
+Programming also tends to come in handy in a wide variety of situations and jobs; there will be other great career paths that will use these skills that we haven’t written about.

 How to evaluate your fit